gmuloc/ansible-avd/ansible_collections/arista/avd/docs/contribution/development-tooling.md

 TODO: Add picture.

-When running from source, pyavd is able to check if any schema fragment or templates has changed locally and to recompile on the fly either or both as required for `eos_cli_config_gen` and `eos_designs`, allowing a seamless development workflow.
+When running from source, the `verify_requirements` action will check if any schema fragment or templates has changed locally and if so, will recompile on the fly either or both as required for `eos_cli_config_gen` and `eos_designs`, allowing a seamless development workflow while using Ansible.
+When using pyavd, it is required to run pre-commit to achieve the same.

 ## Pre-commit